Payday Laws and Your Right to a Timely Paycheck

 - Illinois: Employees classified as "executive, administrative, or professional" personnel must be paid monthly; all other employees must be paid on a semimonthly basis

-- Massachusetts: Employers must pay employees weekly or biweekly; union members may be paid less frequently if, for example, a monthly pay schedule is negotiated by the union
+- Massachusetts: Employers must pay employees weekly or biweekly; union members may be paid less frequently if, for example, a monthly payment schedule is negotiated by the union

 - New York: Manual laborers must be paid each week (or twice monthly, upon approval); clerical and other workers must be paid at least twice monthly

 Each state has its own procedure for what to do in the case of a missed or late paycheck.
-But in general, you may do the following if for some reason you are not paid on time or on a regular basis:
+But in general, you may do the following if you're not paid on time or on a regular basis:

 - For larger cases involving a late paycheck or payday laws in general, consider hiring a labor attorney to help you.